 Ehrlichiosis is most common in the southeastern and south central United States.
-Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest and West Coast of the United States.
+Anaplasmosis occurs in the Northeast, mid-Atlantic states, upper Midwest, and West Coast of the United States.
 Anaplasmosis also occurs in Europe.
-These infections are most likely to develop between spring and late fall, when ticks are most active.
 Infection is spread to people through tick bites.
+Thus, these infections are most likely to develop between spring and late fall, when ticks are most active.

-Lyme disease and babesiosis are also carried by ticks and are common in the same areas.
+Lyme disease Lyme Disease Lyme disease is a tick-transmitted infection caused by Borrelia species, primarily by Borrelia burgdorferi and sometimes by Borrelia mayonii in the United States.
+These spiral-shaped bacteria... read more and babesiosis Babesiosis Babesiosis is infection of red blood cells caused by the single-celled protozoan parasite Babesia.
+Babesiosis is transmitted by the same type of deer ticks (Ixodidae) that transmits Lyme disease... read more are also carried by Ixodes(hard-bodied) ticks and are common in the same areas.
 Consequently, people may get more than one infection if they are bitten by a tick infected with more than one organism.

 Because Ehrlichia and Anaplasma bacteria infect white blood cells, which circulate in the bloodstream, these bacteria may be transmitted through blood transfusions or organ transplantation.
 A few people have developed anaplasmosis after they had a blood transfusion from a person who had been recently infected or who was infected but had no symptoms.